-If familiar with the Chicago’s House scene, chances are great you’ve come across Vick Lavender‘s music, at some point…
+If familiar with the Chicago’s House scene, then chances are great you’ve come across Vick Lavender‘s music at some point or another…

 From his early days as a DJ in the 80’s to his time with Glenn Underground and Boo Williams as a member of Strictly Jaz Unit.
 This before founding Mr. A.L.I. with Jere McAllister… Vick Lavender has established himself as a name to be watched.
 Meanwhile creating a unique blend of sophisticated deep and atmospheric jazzy vibes that would build up his signature along with time…

 “Dis-moi qui tu lis, je te dirai qui tu es” (“A man is known by the books he reads”), said famous French writer François Mauriac.
 With the same most likely applying to music as a matter of fact.
 Be you a listener or an artist.
 And the fact is whenever comin’ to hear Vick Lavender‘s impressive repertoire tells a lot about his undeniable sensibility and devotion to his art.
 It is to say how welcomin’ him on these shores was just a matter of (right) timing.

 You look like quite prolific.
 Should we then consider each release of yours as a new chapter in your expression?
 And therefore as a new element on the ongoing construction of your own puzzle?
 By extension, are there pieces of music you would keep on hold for a more appropriate time???

 “I’m always on a quest to do something a lil’ different from my last project.
 New elements are very important to the creative process.
 They keep things fresh new so to speak.

 You’ve been around for quite some time already.
 How would you see your evolution from day #1?

 “I’ve been around for a nice minute now.
 And for me, starting out as a DJ and progressing to the production stage of my career sums up my evolution.
-But I must add that one must fall in love with the process of whatever he or she decides to do in order to make one with it…”
+But I must add that one has to fall in love with the process of whatever he or she decides to do in order to make one with it…”